atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'disquiet he endured at the thoughts of jl his approaching marriage, had made
 I him really fo melancholy, that Sally
-I taxed him with indifference — with diff
+I taxed him with indifference --with diff
 I
 like.
 They passed a very disagreeable I evening together.
 However, as the rei. proaches with which she had loaded him